kestra-io/docs/content/docs/06.enterprise/apps.md

 You can also customize the color and text of buttons available in the form, as well as the text displayed before and after request submission.

+You can also customize the button colors and text within the form, as well as the messages displayed before and after submission.

 ---

 ## App Executions

-Each time a user created an execution by submitting a form in the app, a new execution with a label key `system_app` and a label value `yourAppId` is created.
-For example, to filter all Executions created by the `compute-resources-form` app, you can type `system_app:compute-resources-form` in the label filter.
+Each time a user creates an execution by submitting a form in the app, a new execution is generated with the label `system_app` and a value of `yourAppId`.
+For example, to filter all executions created by the `compute-resources-form` app, you can search for `system_app:compute-resources-form` in the label filter.

-For each execution, you can track the user-provided inputs, the current execution state, view the logs, and see the outputs in the Kestra UI.
-This allows you to troubleshoot issues in your Apps the same way you would with any other workflow execution in Kestra.
+For every execution, you can track the user inputs, see the current state, view logs, and check the outputs — all from the Kestra UI.
+This lets you troubleshoot and manage issues with your apps just as you would with any other workflow execution in Kestra.